leto/writing/blog_posts/parrot/m0_meeting.md

 pluggability of our GC's were also talked about. allison++ raised the question "Are pluggable GC's easier to maintain/implement if they are only pluggable at compile-time?"
-Indeed, they probably are, but then we run into the issue that our current "make fulltest" runs our test suite under differnt GC's, which would require multiple compiles for a single test suite run. chromatic++ made a suggestion that we could instead make GC's pluggable at link-time (which would require a decent about of reorganization) which would still allow devs to easily test different GC's without recompiling all of Parrot.  chromatic++'s estimate is that removing runtime pluggability of GC's would result in an across the board speed improvement of 5%.
+Indeed, they probably are, but then we run into the issue that our current "make fulltest" runs our test suite under different GC's, which would require multiple compiles for a single test suite run. chromatic++ made a suggestion that we could instead make GC's pluggable at link-time (which would require a decent about of reorganization) which would still allow developers to easily test different GC's without recompiling all of Parrot.  chromatic++'s estimate is that removing runtime pluggability of GC's would result in an across the board speed improvement of 5%.